gasparka/thesis/docs/4_examples.rst

 it is a bit complicated.
 Both Migen and MyHDL are more aimed at the control logic, neither implements the fixed-point data type, that is a standard for hardware DSP designs.

+Overall i would say that both MyHDL and Migen are awesome tools, in the future merging of Pyha to either MyHDL or Migen can defiantly be considered.

 Pyha aims to raise the abstraction level by using sequential object-oriented style, major advantage of this is that existing blocks can be connected together in purely Pythonic way, the designer needs to know nothing about the underlying RTL implementation.